Polytheism: Buddhism

-Buddhism is typically classified as non-theistic, but depending on the type of Buddhism practiced, it may be seen as polytheistic as it at least acknowledges the existence of multiple gods.
+Depending on the tradition practiced, Buddhism may be seen as polytheistic as it at least acknowledges the existence of multiple gods.
 The Buddha is a leader figure but is not meant to be worshipped as a god.
 Devas, a Sanskrit word for gods, are also not meant to be worshipped.
 They are not immortal and have limited powers.
-They may have been humans who had positive karma in their life and were reborn as a deva.
+A deva may have been human with positive karma in previous lives and was reborn as a deva.

-A common Buddhist practice is tantra, which is the use of rituals to achieve enlightenment.
-Tantra focuses on seeing yourself as a deity, and the use of deities as symbols rather than supernatural agents.
+A common Buddhist practice is tantra: the use of rituals to achieve enlightenment.
+Tantra focuses on seeing oneself as a deity and the use of deities as symbols rather than supernatural agents.

 Buddhism is most closely aligned with polytheism when it is linked with other religions, often folk religions.
-For example, the Japanese Shinto religion, in which deities called kami are worshipped, is sometimes mixed with Buddhism.
+For example, the Japanese Shinto religion, in which deities called kami are worshipped, is sometimes syncretized with Buddhism.

 Christianity

-Although Christianity is usually described as a monotheistic religion, it is sometimes claimed that Christianity is not truly monotheistic because of its idea of the Trinity.
-The Trinity believes that God consists of the Father, the Son and the Holy Spirit.
-Because the deity is in three parts, some people believe Christianity should be considered a form of Tritheism or Polytheism.
-Christians contend that "one God exists in Three Persons and One Substance," but that a deity cannot be a person, who has one individual identity.
-Christianity inherited the idea of one God from Judaism, and maintains that its monotheistic doctrine is central to the faith.
+Although Christianity is usually described as monotheistic, it is sometimes claimed that the doctrine of the Trinity, upheld by most Christian traditions since late antiquity, precludes pure monotheism.
+The doctrine posits that God consists of the Father, the Son and the Holy Spirit.
+Because the deity is three distinct persons, some believe Christianity should be considered a form of tritheism, a form of polytheism.
+Christianity contends that "one God exists in Three Persons and One Substance," but that the deity cannot be a unitary person with an individual identity.
+Christianity inherited the idea of "one God" from Judaism and maintains that its monotheistic doctrine is central to the faith.

-Jordan Paper, a Western scholar and self-described polytheist, considers polytheism to be the normal state in human culture.
+Jordan Paper, a Western scholar and self-described polytheist, considers polytheism the normal state of human culture.
 He argues that "Even the Catholic Church shows polytheistic aspects with the 'veneration' of the saints."
-On the other hand, he complains, monotheistic missionaries and scholars were eager to see a proto-monotheism or at least henotheism in polytheistic religions, for example, when taking from the Chinese pair of Sky and Earth only one part and calling it the King of Heaven, as Matteo Ricci did.
+On the other hand, he asserts, monotheistic missionaries and scholars were eager to see a proto-monotheism or at least henotheism in polytheistic religions, for example, when taking from the Chinese pair of Sky and Earth only one part and calling it the King of Heaven, as Matteo Ricci did.
 In 1508, a London Lollard named William Pottier was accused of believing in six gods.